MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/turn-on-external-sharing-notifications.md

 The Notifications page of the OneDrive admin center included three other settings under "Email OneDrive owners when":

-- Other users invite additional external users to shared files.
+- Other users invite more external users to shared files.
 You can control this by using [Set-SPOTenant -NotifyOwnersWhenItemsReshared](/powershell/module/sharepoint-online/set-spotenant).
 - External users accept invitations to access files.
 (This setting no longer works for the new sharing experience that appears in most places.)
 - An anonymous access link is created or changed.
 You can control this by using [Set-SPOTenant -OwnerAnonymousNotification](/powershell/module/sharepoint-online/set-spotenant).